 For HE, rifaximin is thought to have an effect on the gastrointestinal flora.

-In vitro susceptibility testing was performed according to the National Committee for Clinical Laboratory Standards (NCCLS) agar dilution method M7-A6 [see REFERENCES].
+In vitro susceptibility testing was performed according to the Clinical and Laboratory Standards Institute (CLSI) agar dilution method M7-A9 [see REFERENCES].
 However, the correlation between susceptibility testing and clinical outcome has not been determined.

 Table 5: Clinical Response in Study 1 (ITT population)